thesofproject/sof-docs/developer_guides/drivers/dai/index.rst

 ==================

 When ADSP enters D0, the dai instances are probed by calling ``dai_probe()``.
-It is important to keep bare minimum of early initialization code inside the probe implementation, with no power impact.
-Things like clock ungating should be deferred until the device is requested by the client for use.
+It is important to keep the bare minimum early initialization code inside the probe implementation, with no power impact.
+Defer actions such as clock ungating until the device is requested by the client for use.

 Configuration & Commands
 ========================

-Before the dai client starts the device, it is configured with parameters coming from the IPC command.
+Before the dai client starts the device, it is configured with parameters from the IPC command.

 .. uml:: images/dai-set-config.pu